Gyoshi/PhoA-SaveStates/README.md

 ## Known Issues
 - Currently does not work from the title screen or main menu.
 First load into a save file before quickloading to avoid bugging the game out.
 - Quickloading will fail if you do it during a level transition, but you can just quickload again.
-- Boxes stay broken after load if you didn't go to the overworld map between saving and loading

 ---
 Feel free to @Gyoshi on the Discord [Phoenotopia Fan Server](https://discord.gg/Swd6zcTCQZ) for whatever